Python-GIS-book/site/source/part2/chapter-08/md/03-interactive-maps.md

 import matplotlib.pyplot as plt
 ```

-We will start by creating a simple interactive web-map without any data on it.
-All we need to do is to define a location for our map when creating a [a Folium map instance](https://python-visualization.github.io/folium/modules.html#folium.folium.Map):
+Let's start by creating a simple interactive web-map without any data on it.
+We will create [a Folium map instance](https://python-visualization.github.io/folium/modules.html#folium.folium.Map) and define the initial location for the interactive map.
+Furthermore, we can adjusts the initial zoom-level for the map (the higher the number the closer the zoom is) using the `zoom_start` parameter, and display the scalebar using the `control_scale` parameter.

 ```python deletable=true editable=true
 # Create a Map instance